At the Salo end of Nokia's deep crisis

 Once the world's dominant mobile phone provider, Nokia has been bested in a smartphone war by Apple and Samsung and other phones running Google software.
 It is also losing share in the market for more basic phones.

-Its strategy to reverse its fortunes, abandoning its own Symbian smartphone software in favour of a largely untested alternative from Microsoft, Elop's former employer, has limped from setback to setback.
+Its strategy to reverse its fortunes, abandoning its own Symbian smartphone software in favor of a largely untested alternative from Microsoft, Elop's former employer, has limped from setback to setback.

 Sales of Nokia's new Windows Phone models, the Lumia series, have been slow to pick up, while the bottom has fallen out of the market for old phones running dead-end Symbian.